 Reliance on paper forms risks incomplete or incorrect documentation in the form of typos, illegible handwriting, spaces left blank, and more.
 It also calls for more work, requiring duplication of data and manual updates to communicate with sponsors about recruitment.

 “Historically, clinical trial recruitment generated a lot of paper logs and back and forth among sites and sponsors,” Meier said.
 “All of this information has to be de-identified and shared on the other side with the sponsor.
 That can be really error prone.
 Accuracy improves when everything can go into one digital platform for sites to do pre-screening and recruitment work, receive referrals, and share valuable information with sponsors.”

 Start your transformation

 Digital transformation in clinical trials is well underway around the world, but thousands of trials are still missing out on the benefits.
-With the right digital system in place, sites and sponsors can communicate more effectively, save time with recruitment, quickly identify issues in the enrollment funnel, improve the ease and accuracy of data sharing, and more.
-Experience the benefits directly–schedule a StudyTeam demo here.
+With the right digital system and the support of the right technology vendor, sites and sponsors can communicate more effectively, save time with recruitment, quickly identify issues in the enrollment funnel, improve the ease and accuracy of data sharing, and more.
+Experience the benefits directly–schedule a StudyTeam demo.

 Research sites in China can now use StudyTeam software to manage patient ...Read More

 According to a pharma FDA auditor, the biggest issue for compliance in ...Read More